 16. Omar Rodriguez Lopez

 Omar Rodriguez Lopez is best known as being the guitar player in the energetic American rock band The Mars Volta.
+He currently has his own signature guitar with Music Man – the Mariposa.

 17. Barbara Lynn